IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/ux_guidelines.rst

 User Experience and User Interface guidelines
 =============================================

-This is intended as a reference document for developers working on the BlenderBim addon.
+This is intended as a reference document for developers working on the Bonsai.

 Operators
 ^^^^^^^^^